Associate of Science (A.S.) in Accounting

 Business - Accounting Concentration - A.A.S.

-Students wishing to earn a 2-year degree from Volunteer State and then going to work in an accounting-related field should pursue the AAS degree.
+Students wishing to earn a 2-year degree from Volunteer State and then go to work in an accounting-related field should pursue the A.A.S. degree.
 The Accounting Concentration is designed to prepare students for work in a supporting role within the accounting system.
-Duties performed by this person are generally in a para-professional capacity and include accounts receivable management, accounts payable management, tax preparation assistance, general ledger maintenance and cash control.
+Duties performed by this person are generally in a para-professional capacity and include accounts receivable management, accounts payable management, tax preparation assistance, general ledger maintenance, and cash control.
 The A.A.S. graduate could be expected to assume responsibilities represented by titles including Full-charge Bookkeeper, Accounting Office Manager, Assistant Accountant, or General Ledger Manager.
 More information about this degree, and the courses required in the curriculum, can be found by looking at the online Catalog.

 Degree Advancement Program Agreement with MTSU